Tokyo Disney Resort Tickets & Extras Explained (Simply)

 If you have a Japanese credit card you can easily buy tickets via the Tokyo Disney website, but, this doesn’t work brilliantly with foreign credit cards.

-If you want to buy direct, use the app
+If you want to buy directly, use the app.

 Can You Buy Tokyo Disney Tickets at the Gate?